Close

 Late afternoon departure to our pre-night hotel near Sea-Tac.
 Gather at Happy Hour and get to know your fellow Explorers.
 Learn more about your adventure as you meet with your Tour Manager.
 (S)

-Fly direct on Alaska Airlines to Chicago O'Hare where we will board our company bus and travel along the Lake Michigan shoreline to the Old Lighthouse Museum with 7 rooms of Great Lakes maritime history.
+Fly direct on Alaska Airlines to Chicago O’Hare, where we will board our company bus and travel along the Lake Michigan shoreline to the Old Lighthouse Museum with seven rooms of Great Lakes maritime history.
 Just a short stroll away is the lighthouse itself.
 Built in 1904, it is the only public operating lighthouse in Indiana.
 The elevated walkway, known as the “catwalk,” was used by lighthouse keepers for 29 years to access the light tower.
-Check into our hotel for a 2-night stay before heading to our Amish family hosts for a traditional Threshers dinner served family style.
-(B,D)
+Check into our hotel for a two-night stay before heading to our Amish family hosts for a traditional Threshers dinner served family style.
+(B, D)

-This morning, explore nearly 700 open-air booths on 40 acres at the Midwest's Largest Flea Market!
+This morning, explore nearly 700 open-air booths on 40 acres at the Midwest’s largest flea market!
 Find bargains on home décor, clothing, produce, plants, tools, crafts, books, and everything imaginable.
 Move from ring to ring, catching the best antiques, primitives, art, glassware, pottery, tools, estate items, and books as six to ten auctioneers simultaneously sell inside the Shipshewana Antique Building.
 There are also food vendors (including amazing fried hand pies).
 If you’re looking for artisan-made products, Amish cottage shops, quilts, and quilting supplies — Shipshewana has plenty!

 This afternoon, a local step-on guide joins us on the bus to share the Amish culture while viewing Quilt Gardens and local crafters.
-Our show starts at the Blue Gate Theater at 4:00pm.
-After the show, join us for their dinner buffet featuring Blue Gate Fried Chicken, slow-cooked roast beef, and other homestyle Amish entrées.
-(B,D)
+Our show starts at the Blue Gate Theater at 4:00 p.m.
+After the show, join us for their dinner buffet featuring Blue Gate fried chicken, slow-cooked roast beef, and other homestyle Amish entrées.
+(B, D)

-With 160 miles of scenic views and things to do, the Amish Country Byway offers some of our region’s best attractions.
 Our next 24 hours will include local food and culture at many unique stops.
 You won’t want to miss tasting your way through one of the famous cheese huts or strolling downtown Berlin’s shops.

 What started as a small hardware store serving the local Amish has grown into something much bigger than founder Jay Lehman ever dreamed.
 Gathering four pre-Civil War era buildings under one soaring roof, it’s a place to embrace the past and reminisce through thousands of products — all while browsing Jay’s antique collection throughout the store.
 The full shopping experience is nearly a quarter-mile long!

-Born in 1885 to Swiss immigrant parents, Ernest “Mooney” Warther began his carving legacy at the age of 5.
+Born in 1885 to Swiss immigrant parents, Ernest “Mooney” Warther began his carving legacy at the age of five.
 His legacy left over 100 intricate pieces that will amaze and delight you.
-Explore the Warther family residence, Swiss-styled gardens, historic “Calico Ditch,” 3-acre park, and Frieda Warther’s collection of over 73,000 buttons.
+Explore the Warther family residence, Swiss-styled gardens, historic “Calico Ditch,” three-acre park, and Frieda Warther’s collection of over 73,000 buttons.
 This evening, get ready to laugh out loud at the "All Quacked Up" Comedy Show.
 The American Bus Association named The Amish Country Theater as one of their favorite things to do in all of North America!
 (B)

 Roscoe Village is an idyllic painting that comes to life.
 Experience life along the Ohio and Erie Canal with a fascinating tour that brings history to life.
 During your visit, explore restored homes and businesses now filled with museums and shops.
 Check out the collections of the Johnson-Humerick Museum and finish the day with a relaxing horse-drawn canal boat ride — a highlight of any trip!
 (B)

-DAY 6: Frank Lloyd Wright Fallingwater and the Duquesne Incline Cable Car
+Sep 13th: Frank Lloyd Wright Fallingwater and the Duquesne Incline Cable Car

 Exploration Tours